k1LoW/runn/docs/designs/id.md

 ### STEP 2.
 Processing to resolve all runbook IDs

-Compare the first one of the nodes in each runbook for duplicates.
+Compare the first one of the elements in each runbook for duplicates.

 ```
 a1.yml